ddnexus/pagy/pagy-on-docker/README.md

 id -u
 ```

 If it is `1000` you are all setup for building the container.
-If it is any other id, you should first open the `pagy-on-docker/docker-compose.yml` file and switch (i.e. commenting/uncommenting) the `pagy-cypress.build.dockerimage` entries so they will look like this:
+If it is any other id, you should first edit the `pagy-on-docker/docker-compose.yml` file and switch (i.e. commenting/uncommenting) the `pagy-cypress.build.dockerimage` entries so they will look like this:

 ```yml
 ...